tgrbrooks/ADA/docs/installation.rst

 .. code-block:: bash

-  pip install matplotlib PyQt5==5.9.2
+  pip3 install -r requirements.txt

 Install the Algae Plotter app

 .. code-block:: bash

-   pip install .
+   pip3 install --upgrade -e .

 Run the program

 .. code-block:: bash

-  python3 src/main.py
+  python3 ada/main.py

 When you open a new terminal you will need to activate the virtual environment again